Waleed-Chaudhry/MIPS_Pipelined_Datapath/README.md

 Result
 The program prints out the correct register state (regular and pipeline) of the program at every clock cycle
-Those states have been saved in Output.txt
+These states have been saved in Output.txt